tobikli/ba-thesis/content/evaluation.typ

 === Integration Limitations in the Artemis E2E Pipeline

 During implementation, it was not feasible to integrate the Theia-related tests directly into the Artemis end-to-end testing pipeline.
-The primary reason for this limitation is that the Artemis testing environment operates in an isolated context, without access to external services that are not deployed within the same containerized setup.
-Since Theia Cloud is managed and deployed independently, we could not establish a direct communication between Artemis and Theia within the pipeline.
+The primary reason for this limitation is that the Artemis testing environment operates in an isolated context, without access to external services not deployed within the same containerized setup.
+Since Theia Cloud is managed and deployed independently, we could not establish direct communication between Artemis and Theia within the pipeline.

 An additional constraint arises from deploying an extra Theia instance inside the Artemis CI environment, requiring significant resources and configuration overhead.
 This setup would complicate the testing workflow and increase the maintenance burden, without substantial benefit for the current development focus.
 Therefore, this approach was deemed infeasible.